HSS Placement Students

 Permanent timetable changes can be requested, but this can only happen if an alternative session is available.
 You must demonstrate exceptional reasons for requesting the change, that the change does not result in a timetable clash with your other classes, also there is space available, and that the change does not result in a detrimental teaching experience for any other students.

-If you need guidance please contact the MyPort Hub
+If you need guidance please contact the MyPort Hub.

-View your attendance
+See your attendance record

 Watch this video guide to help you understand what the data means.